inbarbd/gp8_gazebo_moveit_pkg/README.md

 control_Real_pg8_joint_path_command.py

-To move the robot acording to your path run in the terminal:
+To move the robot according to your path run in the terminal:

 rosservise call /PubTrajService